Call to speak with our helpful office staff9 a.m. to 5 p.m. Monday–Friday, or complete a contact form anytime.

 To help prevent a herniated disk:

 Whether a herniated disk is caused by injury or aging, the symptoms are generally the same.
 Pain, numbness and weakness in the disk region are common.
 In addition, herniated disks can press against spinal nerves, causing symptoms in the buttocks, legs and other areas where nerves travel.

-The orthopaedic physicians at Kayal Orthopaedic Center provide expert treatment for patients with herniated disks.
+Our orthopaedic physicians provide expert treatment for patients with herniated disks.
 Diagnosis is accomplished through a combination of physical examinations and imaging tools, such as X-rays, MRIs and CT scans.